Cenote Scuba Diving in Playa del Carmen

 What are Cenotes?

 The word "Cenote" is a phonetic translation of the Mayan word "Dzonot", which means "Well".
 The cenotes are sinkholes formed by erosion of the soft limestone by rain and groundwater.
 This erosion, over many centuries, caused the ceilings to collapse, and gave us access to these magnificent systems.
 For the ancient Maya Civilization, Cenotes were considered to be hallowed/sacred areas as they were believed to be the entryway to the underworld where the ancient Gods who created the Earth and everything in it live.
 They were also the sole source of water for crops, drinking, etc.

 Sacrifices were made in some of the cenotes in order to appease the Gods and make sure that crops thrived.

 What is Cenote Diving?

-Diving in the cenotes for the general recreational diver who isn't cave trained, involved cavern diving.
+Scuba Diving in the cenotes for the recreational diver who hasn't had any cave diving training, involves cavern diving.
 Cavern diving, as defined by all major training agencies, means that the dive is always conducted within the "natural light zone", with no more than 200 feet/60 meters penetration into the overhead environment, and always following a continuous line with no breaks, gaps or anything else that could make navigation difficult.